ifmeorg/ifme/README.md

 ## Contributor Blurb

 In the spirit of open communication and community, we highly recommend that new contributors write a blurb on themselves, what mental health means to them, and why they are part of the project.
+Please write this in first person.

 This also helps people to familiarize themselves with the code base!
 The live contributors page can be found [here](http://www.if-me.org/contributors).
 Contributor images must be at least 800x800 px and be in .jpg or .png format.
 Please save the image as `app/assets/images/contributors/firstname_lastname.png`!
 Add your blurb to `doc/pages/blurbs.json`.